Coaching and volunteering opportunities in sport.

 Jodie Myers trains at the British Judo Centre of Excellence at the University’s Walsall Campus whilst studying Event and Venue Management, in 2014 she won her first silver medal at the Commonwealth Games in Glasgow.

-Jack Hodgson is taking strides towards Rio 2016 Paralympic qualification as he claimed bronze at the IBSA European Judo Championships, for visually impaired competitors in November 2015.
+Jack Hodgson made his first Paralympic appearance at Rio 2016 finishing 7th.
+In 2015 he claimed bronze at the IBSA European Judo Championships, for visually impaired competitors.

 British Universities & Colleges Sport (BUCS) is the national governing body for Higher Education (HE) sport in the UK.
 We had a very successful 2014/15 season with Team Wolverhampton's Men's Basketball and Men's Rugby reaching the semi-finals of the cup.
 Women's football won their league and the 2014 Varsity against Staffordshire University was also won by Team Wolverhampton by 10 - 3.